-Three of our favourites over the years have been Land of the Dawn-Lit Mountains by Antonia Bolingbroke-Kent following her incredible journey through adventure through Arunachal Pradesh, one of the world’s least explored places; Hokkaido Highway Blues by Will Ferguson, an all-at-once hilarious and sorrowful account of one Canadian’s mission to hitchhike from Japan’s southernmost island to its northernmost tip; and Bill Bryson’s Notes, one of the first we ever read and an incredibly witty and accurate painting of our own British Isles, replete with its literal and metaphorical peaks and valleys.
+Three of our favourite pieces of travel writing over the years have been Land of the Dawn-Lit Mountains by Antonia Bolingbroke-Kent following her incredible journey through adventure through Arunachal Pradesh, one of the world’s least explored places; Hokkaido Highway Blues by Will Ferguson, an all-at-once hilarious and sorrowful travel writing account of one Canadian’s mission to hitchhike from Japan’s southernmost island to its northernmost tip; and Bill Bryson’s Notes, one of the first we ever read and an incredibly witty and accurate painting of our own British Isles, replete with its literal and metaphorical peaks and valleys.

-To add to our favourites we asked seven travel bloggers what their most inspiring travel writing experience was and they’ve each selected a travel book to share with you.
-From Iceland to Portland, you can experience the world from the comfort of your armchair with these incredible pieces of writing.
+To add to our favourite pieces of travel writing we asked seven travel bloggers what their most inspiring travel writing experience was and they’ve each selected a travel book to share with you.
+From Iceland to Portland, you can experience the world from the comfort of your armchair with these incredible pieces of travel writing.
 They might even convince you to see it for yourself.

 If you want to learn about Iceland, its best to start at the beginning.
 These sagas tell the tales of Iceland’s settlement in ~900AD.
 They were initially oral stories passed through the generations.
 But in the 12thcentury, the Icelanders actually created the first non-fiction prose form by writing down and publishing the sagas.
 Previously, most written tales were poetic, such as Beowulf and Shakespeare.